A Landlord's Guide

 Most new private tenancies formed with rents up to £100,000 per annum are classified as Assured Shorthold Tenancies (AST).

-For landlords, any deposits for tenancies brought within the new threshold entered into on or after the 6th April 2007 will need to be protected with one of the three government-approved tenancy deposit schemes.
-This is a must.
-If landlords do not have these deposits protected they are in breach of Tenancy Deposit Protection (TDP) legislation.
+Any deposits will need to be protected with one of the three government-approved tenancy deposit schemes.
+This is a must and if Landlords do not have these deposits protected, they are in breach of Tenancy Deposit Protection (TDP) legislation.

 If you have a property which you are thinking of letting, or perhaps you are wondering whether to let or sell, then the single most important thing you need is good advice.
 To make the decision that's right for you, you need to know the advantages - and pitfalls - of letting your property.
 Our advice is free – but could save you a great deal of time and money.